vinitshahdeo/SimpleBio/README.md

 # SimpleBio
-A starter template for beginners.
+A starter template for beginners for creating their bio.